 YO: No. I would do the same as I have done.

-PQ: In each country a certain amount of resources goes towards care and a certain amount goes towards research.
+PQ: In each country a certain amount of resources go towards care and a certain amount go towards research.
 How are those resources currently distributed in Japan and do agree with this distribution?

 YO: In Japan there are many people who are getting older.
 We need to put more money into care because the number of people with PD is increasing.
 We need to create a new PD support network to deal with the inevitable onslaught of this disease.
 This means better doctor-nurse-patient relationships, but it also means patients being more connected with other patients.